wocsa/cyberjutsu/kata/mikiri-no-kata.md

 ## Sequence

-1. Both practitioners perform `rei` and confirm the authorized scope.
+Both practitioners perform `rei` and confirm the authorized scope.

+#### Uke

-2. Uke reveals the host address.
+*Uke* reveals the host address.
 ```bash
 ip a
 ```

+#### Tori

-3. Tori observes the address and states the target before acting.
+*Tori* observes the address and states the target before acting.

-4. Tori performs service discovery.
+*Tori* performs service discovery.
 ```bash
 nmap $UKE_IP_ADDRESS
 ```

-5. Tori reads the result aloud and identifies:
+*Tori* reads the result aloud and identifies:
 - open ports
 - probable service names
 - which service appears to be the preferred entry point

+#### Result

-6. Uke confirms or corrects the reading.
+*Uke* confirms or corrects the reading.
-7. Roles switch and the sequence is repeated.

 ## Success criteria